Awarded to Arthur B. Laby

 The Institute for the Fiduciary Standard established the Frankel Fiduciary Prize to honor individuals who advance fiduciary principles.
 The Frankel Fiduciary Prize will be awarded annually to a person who has made significant contributions to the preservation and advancement of fiduciary principles in public life.
 The prize is named after Professor Tamar Frankel of the Boston University School of Law.
 You can learn more about Professor Frankel’s research on fiduciary law here.

-The announcement of Former SEC Commissioner Luis A. Aguilar as the 2021 Prize Recipient occurred on September 30, 2021, viewable here.
+The announcement of Professor Arthur B. Laby as the 2022 Prize Recipient occurred on October, 2022, viewable here.